Importance of Sleep

 • poor concentration.

-However, we now know that the implications of chronically poor sleep to our health are far reaching including elevating the risk of developing a new disease such as diabetes, heart disease, depression, obesity and even reducing lifespan.
+However, we now know that the implications of chronically poor sleep to our health are far reaching including elevating the risk of developing new disease such as diabetes, heart disease, depression, obesity and even reducing life span.

 There are many factors that can impact on sleep including stress, snoring, sleep apnea, blood sugar imbalances nightmares, vivid dreams, stress, and diseases like hyperthyroidism.

-Unfortunately for some, insomnia and poor sleep quality have just become a way of life.
+Unfortunately for some, insomnia and poor sleep quality has just become a way of life.

 What are the different forms of sleep?